-Faculty members in the Department of Nurse Anesthesiology are qualified to teach all courses within the discipline for the profession of nurse anesthetists based on academic preparation, professional certification, licensure, standards of professional practice, and experience.
-All didactic faculty teaching in the Department of Nurse Anesthesiology will hold the terminal degree in discipline and expertise in the area of instruction as outlined by the requirements of the Council on Accreditation of Nurse Anesthesia Educational Programs.
+Faculty members in the Department of Nurse Anesthetist Practice are qualified to teach all courses within the discipline for the profession of nurse anesthetists on the basis of academic preparation, professional certification, licensure, standards of professional practice, and experience.
+All didactic faculty teaching in the Department of Nurse Anesthetist Practice will hold the terminal degree in discipline and expertise in the area of instruction as outlined by the requirements of the Council on Accreditation of Nurse Anesthesia Educational Programs.

-DNA FACULTY
+DNAP FACULTY

-In addition to the University, College, and School requirements for employment as faculty, the following requirements apply to university-based faculty who function as CRNAs:
+In addition to the University, College, and School requirements for employment as faculty, the following requirements apply to University-based faculty who function as CRNAs: